Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$

-Next consider Case 3.3, $H=\beta^4$.
-Again every tile is a $3^44$-tile.
-Consider the four tiles around $\beta^4$.
-First assume that adjacent tiles always have opposite orientations.
+We consider the four tiles around $\beta^4$.
+First, we assume that adjacent tiles always have opposite orientations (in the sense of the direction of edges $a\to a\to b\to b\to c$).
 Then we get the second of Figure \ref{2a2bcF7}.
-Since every tile is a $3^44$-tile, the vertex indicated by the dot has degree $3$.
+Since every tile is a $3^44$-tile, the vertex labeled by the question mark has degree $3$.
 This implies that there is a $c^2$-angle, a contradiction.
-Therefore there are two adjacent tiles around $\beta^4$ with the same orientation, say $P_1,P_2$ in the third of Figure \ref{2a2bcF7}.
-We may assume that the edges and angles of $P_1,P_2$ are given as indicated.
-Since every tile is a $3^44$-tile, we also have tiles $P_3,P_4,\dots,P_8$, with their edges and angles to be determined.
+Therefore there are two adjacent tiles around $\beta^4$ with the same orientation, say $T_1,T_2$ in the third of Figure \ref{2a2bcF7}.
+We may assume that the edges and angles of $T_1,T_2$ are given as indicated.
+Since every tile is a $3^44$-tile, we also have tiles $T_3,T_4,\dots,T_8$, with their edges and angles to be determined.